An Essential Guide to Kandy, Sri Lanka's Capital of Culture (2024 Guide)

 KANDY CITY VIEW | Where we spent three nights in Kandy.
 Simple, sizable rooms close to town.
 Prices and availability here

-Places to visit in Kandy, Sri Lanka
+KEEP PLANNING | Where to stay in Kandy, Sri Lanka

 THE BEST THINGS TO DO IN KANDY, SRI LANKA